 - Most states in the U.S. have enacted data breach notification laws.
 A reputable company protecting its brand will provide breach notification as required by law.
 When sensitive personal information is lost in a data breach, written notification must be sent to affected individuals.
 This time-consuming, expensive endeavor is covered by cyber liability insurance, along with any regulatory fines or penalties assessed against the company.

 - Your business website and employee activity can trigger liability on social media sites.
 Cyber liability insurance can cover liability for copyright infringement, defamatory statements, and leaked information.
 It may also cover the PR costs of repairing the damage done to your brand.
 When a data breach occurs, the loss of customers and company image can me more damaging than the costs incurred in repairing the breach.

 Minimizing Cyber Risks for Your Business

 A good insurance agent can help ensure that you have maximum protection against cyber threats.
-Our agent at [bf_ins field=company_name] in [bf_ins field=city], [bf_ins field=state] will help ensure that you have the correct customized policies place to protect your network, or purchase social media insurance to reduce risk.
+Our agent at Pen-Ex: A Villanova Insurance Partners Company in King of Prussia, Pennsylvania will help ensure that you have the correct customized policies place to protect your network, or purchase social media insurance to reduce risk.
 If your data is stored in the cloud, cyber liability insurance can provide protection.

 Policy premiums for cyber liability insurance will depend on industry, services, types of sensitive data, risks and exposures, along with a number of other factors.
 Our agent can assist your with risk management and help ensure that your business has the cyber liability insurance coverage it needs.